ariga/atlas/doc/md/ddl/sql-types.md

 ### Fixed Point

 The `decimal` and `numeric` types are supported for storing exact numeric values.
-Note that, in MySQL the two types are identical.
+Note that in MySQL the two types are identical.

 ```hcl